Stalloevan/Dolphin-Taildrop-Plugin/README.md

 # Taildrop Plugin - Dolphin File Explorer Fork

-This bash script and accompanying desktop file are designed to facilitate file transfers over the [Tailscale](https://tailscale.com/) network.
+This bash script is designed to facilitate file transfers over the [Tailscale](https://tailscale.com/) network on Linux/KDE/Dolphin.
 It leverages Tailscale's features interactively choose a device from the network and securely transfer files to that chosen device via the Taildrop service.

 ## Prerequisites